 In addition to standing water, IDPs must cope with overloaded drinking water and sanitation systems that heighten the threat of diseases.
 A cholera outbreak in Juba, the capital city, is at emergency levels and spreading to other areas.

-The organization also provides assistance to South Sudan refugees in Ethiopia and Kenya.
+The organization also provides assistance to South Sudan refugees in Ethiopia, Uganda, and Kenya.